jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-iab-internet-threat-model.md

 # Acknowledgements

-The authors would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, and the IAB for interesting discussions in this problem space.
+The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, and the IAB for interesting discussions in this problem space.